Goal setting: Life goals

 There is evidence that setting and reflecting on progress life goals are an effective intervention to provide both a sense of purpose and increase happiness.
 In particular, setting life goals based on others leads to more positive emotions and therefore has a more positive impact on happiness than goals focused on oneself.
 Further evidence for this effect is provided by the more broader personal benefits of prosocial behavior and acts of kindness towards others rather than self care/focusing on oneself.

 Recovery from illness and injury

 There is evidence from randomized control trials that goal setting treatments improved executive function, attention/working memory, and learning in stroke patients.
 As well as suggesting that there is a motivational element to vascular cognitive impairment caused by strokes, or at least in terms of recovering from them, goal setting does appear to be a useful, easy to implement and cost effective solution to improve cognitive outcomes in stroke patients.

-Limitations and side effects
+Limitations and potentially harmful side effects

 Goal-setting has limitations and there is some evidence of potentially harmful side effects to both individuals and organizations from misuse of goals and in particular the use of performance/outcome goals.